Our mission is simple: to overcome the social isolation experienced by children in treatment for cancer.

 Lalita K. Suzuki, PhD, and Pamela M. Kato, PhD, EdM (2003).
 Psychosocial Support for Patients in Pediatric Oncology: The Influences of Parents, Schools, Peers, and Technology.
 Retrieved from Journal of Pediatric Oncology Nursing, Vol 20, No 4 (July- August), 2003: pp159-174

 When entrepreneur Len Forkas’ son Matt was diagnosed with Leukemia in 2003, one of the first side effects was that Matt could not go to school.
 At the toughest time in his life, Matt could not be with his friends and his friends could not be with him.
 Forkas put computer and a webcam in his son’s bedroom and in his 3rd grade classroom.
 Seeing the remarkable change in Matt’s attitude and outlook persuaded Forkas to found Hopecam so that other children could stay connected while being treated for cancer.

-Back then, Skype had not been invented and most computers were desktops costing more than $1,000 each.
+Back then, video conferencing applications had not been invented and most computers were desktops costing more than $1,000 each.
 Hopecam helped as many children as it had resources.
 Over time, Hopecam has developed an expertise in working with schools—persuading them to connect with children by overcoming red tape and fears about “exposing” school children to other children with serious illnesses.

 In the ensuing years, voice over Internet protocols have become easy to use, and more important, computers have become tablets that are significantly lower in cost and robust needing much less IT support.
 These advances in technology and lower costs have made it possible for Hopecam to reach out to significantly more children at a cost of about $1,000 per child.
 Simultaneously word has spread among the pediatric cancer community about Hopecam’s program.